jails/php-router-benchmark/README.md

 Example of route: `/controller1/action1/{id}/{arg1}/{arg2}`

-This benchmarking will be runned on the following three different situations for both path & subdomain:
+This benchmarking will be run on the following three different situations for both path & subdomain:
 * the best case (i.e when a request matches the first route for all differents HTTP method)
 * the worst case (i.e when a request matches the last route for all differents HTTP method)
 * the average case (i.e the mean which is probably the most realistic test).

-And all tests will be runned using the following sets of routes:
+And all tests will be run using the following sets of routes:
 * in the first set all routes matches all HTTP methods.
 * in the second set all routes matches only a single HTTP method.